InfuseAI/primehub-console/DEVELOP.md

 ### Overview

 In PrimeHub Console, we have 4 sub components in `packages`, the web server, graphql server, front-end client and watcher.
-All components can run as a standalone server for test individual, you also can combine them together as a compelete primehub-console on the local machine.
+All components can run as a standalone server for test individual, you also can combine them together as a complete primehub-console on the local machine.

 ### Graphql dev server